heilgar/nvim-http-client/README.md

 - `:HttpDryRun`: Perform a dry run of the request under the cursor
 - `:HttpCopyCurl`: Copy the curl command for the HTTP request under the cursor
 - `:HttpSaveResponse`: Save the response body to a file
+- `:HttpSetProjectRoot [path]`: Set the project root for file searching operations (use without arguments to be prompted for the path)
+- `:HttpGetProjectRoot`: Display the current project root for file searching operations

 ### Keybindings